nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Adding a transaction: `addtxn`

 Adds a transaction record to the transaction list.

 Format: `addtxn td/DESCRIPTION tv/VALUE ts/STATUS to/OWNER`

+The 2 types of transaction statuses supported are:

 | Type   | Formats (Case-sensitive) | Meaning                |
 | ------ | ------------------------ | ---------------------- |